stdmod/puppet-modules/Parameters_List.md

 postfix::params
 postfix::client
 postfix::server
-postfix::package
+postfix::install
 postfix::service
 postfix::config
 ```
-In the cases that 'class' has different sub-applications that can be configured separatedly or different daemons for each of its parts, subdirectories and subclass should be used to represent each part.
+In the cases that 'class' has different sub-applications that can be configured separatedly or different daemons for each of its parts, subdirectories and subclass might be used to represent each part.

 Example: